acrylic-style/java-util/README.md

 ### Classes

-- CollectionList<C, V> - replaces List, with many useful methods.
+- CollectionList - replaces List, with many useful methods.
-- Collection<K, V> - replaces HashMap
+- Collection - replaces HashMap
 - EventEmitter - Java implementation of Node.js EventEmitter
 - promise.Promise - Partial implementation of JavaScript Promise class.
 - javascript.JavaScript - Represents some keywords that can be found in javascript.
 Currently in development and not recommended.